The Bankrate promise

 Land loan rates

 Because land loans carry more risk, lenders tend to charge higher interest rates.
 Experian puts the current rates at about 7 percent.
-FBN Finance, a major player in the field, is quoting just over 7.5 percent for its 30-year Farm Land Loans.
+FBN Finance, a major player in the field, is quoting nearly 7.30 percent for its 30-year Farm Land Loans.
 The rate you’ll receive is also tied to your down payment amount and creditworthiness.
 Because these loans tend to be more expensive, it’s all the more important to take your time to compare multiple lenders before you settle on one.

 Types of loans for land purchase